Fright Night: Sequels and adaptations

-In October 2020, Tom Holland confirmed that he is writing a direct-sequel to the original Fright Night, with the working title of Fright Night: Resurrection.
-The plot will more directly follow the first film, and not incorporate elements from the previous sequel.
-Holland confirmed the return of original characters stating: "I'm bringing back everybody I can.
-I'm calling it Resurrection because we've got to resurrect Billy Cole and Jerry Dandridge."
-Holland went on to say "Part of the issue with the attempts at sequels and remakes is that the movie itself was kind of a singular idea, and a follow-up needed to be more than just set in the same world -- it needed to draw from the same set of inspirations and follow a similar thematic thread."

 Remake

 In May 2009, DreamWorks first announced that it would be overseeing a remake of Fright Night, which came to fruition and was released in 2011 with the same title: Fright Night.
 The script, penned by Buffy the Vampire Slayer alumna Marti Noxon, loosely followed the plot of the original film.
 Charley (Anton Yelchin) and his mother (Toni Collette) are transplanted from Corvalis, Iowa, to a Las Vegas suburb; Amy (Imogen Poots) is feistier and sexually aggressive; Evil Ed (Christopher Mintz-Plasse) has endured a falling out with Charley prior to the start of the film; Peter Vincent (David Tennant) is a horror magician modeled after Criss Angel; the Billy Cole character was omitted; and Jerry Dandrige (Colin Farrell) is no longer the lovelorn vampire.
 He was described by Evil Ed as "the fucking shark from Jaws" and has different intentions for his victims.

 Sarandon was offered a role in the 2011 remake and chose to pass on the torch by doing a cameo as a man who is eaten by Jerry Dandrige.
-Sarandon pointed out, "It's not the original and they didn't set out to make the original", but the cast and crew of the remake "were all huge fans."
-Farrell had watched the film countless times during his youth, and publicly stated, "I heard they were remaking Fright Night and went, "Ah, god, remake!
-Hollywood, so dull!
+Sarandon pointed out "It's not the original and they didn't set out to make the original", but the cast and crew of the remake "were all huge fans."
+Farrell had watched the film countless times during his youth, and publicly stated "I heard they were remaking Fright Night and went 'Ah, god, remake!
+Hollywood, so dull!'
 And I read the script and really hoped I didn't like it, and I did."
-Recalled Sarandon of his first encounter with Farrell, "He walked in and he literally was almost shaking, he was so excited at the prospect of meeting his childhood idol.
+Recalled Sarandon of his first encounter with Farrell: "He walked in and he literally was almost shaking, he was so excited at the prospect of meeting his childhood idol.
 He gave me a beautiful bottle of wine and a DVD set of the Carl Dreyer Vampyr.
 It was a really graceful and wonderful introduction."